-1970q1 for most firms.
-The choice of the two Compustat items used to define loans is based on the definitions of debt components in the Compustat manuals.
+on the definitions of debt components in the Compustat manuals.
 In particular, for short-term debt, np includes bank acceptances, bank overdrafts, and loans payable.
 For long-term debt, dlto includes all revolving credit agreements, as well as all construction and equipment loans.
 It excludes senior nonconvertible bonds (which are included in debentures, dd), convertible or subordinate bonds (included in dcvt and ds, respectively).
 The main drawback is that both np and dlto include commercial paper outstanding.

-Table A2 provides supportive evidence for the fact that this measure of the loan share indeed captures the ratio of total loans to total debt outstanding.
+Table 7 provides supportive evidence for the fact that this measure of the loan share indeed captures the ratio of total loans to total debt outstanding.
 The table documents the correlation between measures of the loan share at the firm level, $s{j,t}$, and measures of the ratio of new syndicated loans to the sum of new syndicated loans plus new bonds issued.
 The loan share is measured as the total of notes payable plus other long-term debt.
-In the validation exercise of table A2, as in the main empirical analysis of section III, I use quarterly data.
-Since other long-term debt (dlto) is not available at the quarterly frequency, I construct it as: $dltoq{j,t} = \frac{dlto{j,\tau(t)}}{dltt{j,\tau(t)}} dlttq{j,t}$ (or zero if $dltt{j,\tau(t)} = 0$), where $dlto{j,\tau(t)}$ and $dltt{j,\tau(t)}$ are the balance sheet values from the firm's annual report at the annual reporting date $\tau(t)$ that immediately precedes quarter t.
-New bonds are obtained from FISD, while new loans are obtained by merging the Compustat data with Dealscan.56
+In the validation exercise of Table 7, as in the main empirical analysis of Sect.
+3, I use quarterly data.
+Since other long-term debt (dlto) is not available at the quarterly frequency, I construct it as: dltoq{j,t} = $\frac{\text{dlto}{j,\tau(t)}}{\text{dltt}{j,\tau(t)}}$ dlttq{j,t} (or zero if dltt{j,\tau(t)} = 0), where dlto{j,\tau(t)} and dltt{j,\tau(t)} are the balance sheet values from the firm's annual report at the annual reporting date \tau(t) that immediately precedes quarter t.
+New bonds are obtained from FISD, while new loans are obtained by merging the Compustat data with Dealscan.
+Since the loan of the loan share of the loan share at the firm's annual report at the annual reporting date \tau(t) that immediately precedes quarter t.
+New bonds are obtained from FISD, while new loans are obtained by merging the Compustat data with Dealscan.

 Note that the conceptual difference is that the Dealscan and FISD loan share captures gross issuances, while the Compustat loan share captures net stocks outstanding.
 Nevertheless, the correlation between the Compustat loan share, and the Dealscan-FISD measure of the composition of new issuances is positive and significant.
-Moreover, it remains significant even after controlling for firm and sector-time effects and for a number of firm-level observables (size, growth, liquidity, and leverage.)
+Moreover, it remains significant even after controlling for firm and sector-time effects and for a number of firm-level observables (size, growth, liquidity, and leverage).
 The estimates suggest that a 1% increase in the loan share of new issuances translates into an approximately 0.15% increase in the loan share of outstanding debt.
 Finally, the Compustat loan share is also robustly negatively associated with the indicators for past bond issuance.
 Overall, these results are consistent with the view that the Compustat loan share $s{j,t}$ is indeed informative about the composition of debt between loans and bonds.